aibolem/vexflow-wiki-vexchords/Using-HTML5-Canvas-or-SVG-with-VexFlow.md

 (This site is currently in edit mode).

-The main purpose of this is to describe how to use SVG, but without the deprecated RAPHAEL library.
+The main purpose of this is to describe in section 3. how to use SVG, but without the deprecated RAPHAEL library.
-The second purpose is to give an overview of how to set up the three options
+The second purpose is to give you an overview of how you can set up these three options (choose only one)

 * CANVAS
 * RAPHAEL